-In response, the Western world has imposed unprecedented sanctions on Russia that have crippled its financial institutions, sending its economy and the ruble into a tailspin, and even targeted Putin and some of his inner circle personally.
+In response, the the European Union, U.S., Canada, Japan, and the United Kingdom have imposed unprecedented sanctions on Russia that have crippled its financial institutions, sending its economy and the ruble into a tailspin.
+It's even targeted Putin personally and some of his inner circle.
 The reaction by Western governments was probably an even bigger surprise than the outbreak of war so close to the heart of Europe.
-By not allowing Western firms to deal with big Russian banks, except in the energy trade, and expelling them from the global-payments system (SWIFT), the flow of money across borders is seizing up.
-Action against Russia's central bank means it cannot gain access to much of its vast \$630bn pile of foreign reserves.
-The ruble has fallen by more than 50% this year as capital flees, threatening soaring inflation, share prices have collapsed and multinationals are leaving.
-The West has deployed an economic weapon that was until recently unthinkable.
+By not allowing Western firms to deal with big Russian banks (except in the energy trade) and expelling them from the global-payments system (SWIFT), the flow of money across borders is seizing up.
+Action against Russia's central bank means it cannot gain access to much of its vast \$630 billion pile of foreign reserves.
+The ruble has fallen by more than 50% this year as capital flees, threatening soaring inflation.
+Share prices have collapsed, and multinationals are leaving.
+The West has deployed an economic weapon that was, until recently, unthinkable.

-Caldara and Iacoviello's Geopolitical Risk Index (GPR see graph below) allows us to gauge the relevance of this event by benchmarking headlines related to geopolitical tensions, wars or terrorism.
-As can be seen in the GPR index, the invasion of Ukraine is a major event in terms of risk as a result of several geopolitical factors (the direct involvement of a superpower, the size and geographical situation of Ukraine, the intensity of the conflict and the sheer number of refugees among others) second only to the two world wars, and of a similar magnitude to 9/11.
+Caldara and Iacoviello's Geopolitical Risk Index (GPR) allows us to gauge the relevance of this event by benchmarking headlines related to geopolitical tensions, wars, and acts of terrorism.
+As can be seen in the GPR index, the invasion of Ukraine is a major event in terms of risk as a result of several geopolitical factors, such as the direct involvement of a superpower, the size and geographical position of Ukraine, the intensity of the conflict, and the sheer number of refugees.
+Second only to the two world wars, and of a similar magnitude to 9/11.

-Russia has long been a relatively minor player in the global economy, accounting for just 2% of the world's total output despite its enormous energy exports (Ukraine's share of
+According to the International Monetary Fund (IMF) data as of December 2021, Russia accounts for just 2% of the world's total output, despite its enormous energy exports.

-The invasion and the sanctions inject a huge dose of uncertainty and volatility into economic decisionmaking, heightening the risk to the global outlook
+The invasion and subsequent sanctions on Russia bring an enormous dose of uncertainty and volatility into economic decision-making, heightening the risk to the global outlook